Dhanuragavi/Elephant-Emotion-Detection/README.md

 - Confusion Matrices and classification reports for both models are printed for detailed performance analysis.

+## ✅ RESULTS AND INFERENCES:
+Random Forest Classifier achieved an accuracy of 64% on the test data.
+Decision Tree Classifier achieved an accuracy of 55% on the test data.

+The input audio was classified as:

+🔹 roar_rumble by Random Forest

+🔹 blast by Decision Tree

+## 🧠 Conclusion
+Future improvements can focus on deep learning integration and increasing the dataset size for better generalization and more accurate classification across all elephant vocal types.

 🐘 This project showcases the practical application of acoustic signal processing and machine learning in the field of wildlife monitoring.
 By analyzing the vocalizations of elephants, it offers a non-invasive and effective method for understanding their emotional states.
 The system serves as a digital tool that can assist veterinarians, conservationists, and forest officials in monitoring elephant well-being and behavior.
 Furthermore, it lays the groundwork for future advancements, such as the development of real-time emotion monitoring systems and the integration of more advanced deep learning models to enhance accuracy and scalability.